-St. Mary's school will support active transport to and from school, such as walking or biking.
+St. Mary's School will support active transport to and from school, such as walking or biking.
 The school will encourage this behavior by engaging in the activities below; including but not limited to:

-Designate safe or preferred routes to school

-- Promote safe routes program to students, staff, and parents via newsletters, websites, local newspaper - Promote activities such as participation in National Walk and Bike to School Week - Community police, EMTs provide instruction on walking/bicycling safety to the students - Use crossing guards - Use crosswalks on streets leading to schools - Provide bike racks for students.
+- Designate safe or preferred routes to school ~ GOAL - Promote Safe Routes program to students, staff, and parents via newsletters, websites, and local newspapers ~ GOAL - Community police and EMTs provide instruction on walking/bicycling safety to the students - Use crossing guards - Use crosswalks on streets leading to schools - Provide bike racks for students.